mclaughlin-d/cheese-run/README.md

 If you have VS Code and you download the repository, all you need to do is run the game.py file in the cheese-run directory.

 ### Using the setup.py file
 You can use the setup.py file to build the project package and execute it with the 'cheese-run-cli' command.
 In summary, you activate a virtual python environment with venv, navigate to the cheese-run directory on your machine, and type 'pip install .', which will build the project.
 Then you can execute the command.
-If you are missing the playsound module, you will need to import it with 'pip install playsound'.
+If you are missing the playsound module, you will need to install it with 'pip install playsound'.

 ## Libraries/Imports
 The only non-standard library import used in this project was the playsound module, which can be installed by running